-For years we’ve had the good fortune of a dry basement, at least from outside rain water.
+For years we’ve had the good fortune of a dry basement, at least from outside rainwater.
 This year hasn’t been the same.
 About three weeks ago I went downstairs early in the morning to find tiny pawprints everywhere.
 I knew what that meant.
 Water in the basement.

 Of course, none of this will be covered by insurance.

 Already I’ve had two companies come out to provide quotes to waterproof the basement.
-In addition to the water that is coming in through the floors due to hydrostatic pressure, it also appears that the back wall of our foundation is slowly moving in.
+In addition to the water coming in through the floors due to hydrostatic pressure, it also appears that the back wall of our foundation is slowly moving in.

 So much for all that extra money we’d have after paying off our mortgage.

 Regardless of this situation, I’m reminded how lucky we are to have about six months of living expenses sitting in an emergency fund.
 Our emergency fund will more than cover the $10,000 to $15,000 it will likely cost to waterproof the basement.
-After that we can worry about replacing the flooring and eventually the unfinished bathroom.
+After that, we can worry about replacing the flooring and eventually the unfinished bathroom.

 I guess that rental property we were hoping to purchase soon will have to wait a little longer.

 Remembering how lucky we are to have an emergency fund, a sense of calm came over me.
 We’re going to be alright, I told myself.
 Having that emergency fund will help prevent many more sleepless nights going forward.
 Yes, it’s unfortunate that this is happening, but our financial preparedness will allow us to weather this storm (literally).
-This is exactly the type of situation that we have prepared for.
+This is precisely the type of situation that we have prepared for.